Wakoma/nimble/documentation/printing.md

 ## Print the custom components {pagestep}

-Using the slicer that comes with your [3d printer](parts/3dprinter.md){qty:1, cat: tool}, slice thent the following parts, and then print them.
+Using the slicer that comes with your [3d printer](parts/3dprinter.md){qty:1, cat: tool}, slice the following parts, and then print them.

 Some parts require support.
 A brim is advised for all parts.